KevinVillela/lovecraft/README.md

 To run the application locally, simply cd into the `client` directory and run `ng serve`.
 To deploy it to Firebase hosting, run `ng build --prod` and then cd to the base directory and run `firebase deploy`.
 You may need to download the Angular and Firebase CLIs.

-Tests... don't really run right now :\
+To run the business logic tests, run `karma start my.conf.js` from the root directory.
+This will run all the tests in the `game/` directory.
+The client tests do not work right now, but in theory they could be run with `ng test` from the `client` directory.